dip-proto/fastly.js/fastly-vcl/03-vcl-basics.md

 }
 ```

-### REGEX
+### Regular Expressions

-Regular expressions are used for pattern matching:
+Regular expressions are not a declarable type, but regex literals are used for pattern matching with the `~` and `!~` operators, and in functions like `regsub`:

 ```vcl
 if (req.url ~ "^/api/v[0-9]+/") {